namespace-Pt/Adon/README.md

 ## Quick Maps
-- for training configurations of AutoTSG, check [train.yaml](src/data/config/mode/train.yaml) and [autotsg.yaml](src/data/config/autotsg.yaml)
+- For training configurations of AutoTSG, check [train.yaml](src/data/config/mode/train.yaml) and [autotsg.yaml](src/data/config/autotsg.yaml)
-- for the implementation of our proposed *constrained greedy search* algorithm, check [index.py](src/utils/index.py) line 1731~2470 (we modify the `.generate()` method in huggingface transformers and implement it with a new class named `BeamDecoder`).
+- For the implementation of our proposed *constrained greedy search* algorithm, check [index.py](src/utils/index.py) line 1731~2470 (we modify the `.generate()` method in huggingface transformers and implement it with a new class named `BeamDecoder`).
+- For interacting with the data and selected terms, run [autotsg.ipynb](src/notebooks/autotsg.ipynb)